lethain/staff-eng/src/markdown/stories/diana-pojar.md

  Another critical factor that influenced my path to become a Staff Engineer were the people around me, as I was lucky to have amazing role models and mentors in my team.
 When I joined Slack, I was the 4th person in a very senior team (everyone else was Senior Staff), which contributed to my desire to prove myself and show that I belong.
 Building a track record of mentoring, visibility and technical quality in every project also contributed to my path towards Staff, I did not see my job as just a job, but I’ve put a lot of passion into every project or problem we tried to solve.

-___There is a popular idea that becoming a Staff Engineer requires completing a “Staff Project.”
+___There is a popular idea that becoming a Staff engineer requires completing a “Staff Project.”
 Did you have a Staff Project, and if so what was it?___

  No, I did not have an assigned “Staff Project” and that is not something that it’s part of the promotion process at Slack.
 There is a career ladder that describes the general expectations and scope of impact for every level and with Staff+ levels this level of scope starts to expand from org wide impact towards company wide impact.